By Dietitian Jill Place

 When you’re this clueless about what you do with food, where do you actually start to unravel the very tangled skein of behaviors that’s your eating person-ality?
 Well … no matter which you possess (and I’ll talk more about ways to help each in later articles), you have to first begin trudging through that great goo of reality.

 But the only way this is going to work is to write down EVERY MORSEL of food you put in your mouth.
-There are also photo food record smartphone apps such as “Meallogger” and “My Diet Tracker”, where you can take a picture and comment on what you ate.
+There are also photo food record smartphone apps such as “Ate” and “See How You Eat”, where you can take a picture and comment on what you ate.

 So what do you do now that you have a little more awareness of your food behaviors?
-Well … if you noticed when you read part two (if you haven’t already, you might want to go back to both parts one and two to take the quiz and find out what type of eating person-ality you have.
-Go here (link) to read part one and here (link) to read part two.), I talked a lot about trying to control a seemingly uncontrollable world, stuffing down feelings with food, and feeling ashamed about your food behaviors.
+Well … if you noticed when you read part two (if you haven’t already, you might want to go back to both parts one and two to take the quiz and find out what type of eating person-ality you have; go here to read part one and here to read part two), I talked a lot about trying to control a seemingly uncontrollable world, stuffing down feelings with food, and feeling ashamed about your food behaviors.

 Here’s what I’d suggest next … increase your general awareness … not only of your eating but, as you can see by the explanations in part two, these behaviors are multi-overlaid and chasm-deep.
 And have many reasons for being there.

 Most people, however, don’t have this initial gift that they then honed and perfected.
 But it can be learned by everyone who wants to do so … and a lot more gently than I did.
 You gotta start somewhere … why not here …

 Because it’s important that you first become comfortable with the process.
 And confronting food behaviors head on without developing a foundation upon which to do so may have the opposite effect of driving them deeper into your being.

 Just sit for at least five minutes (you can even set a timer if you want), taking in what’s happening around you with your senses.
 What do you hear, feel, or smell?
 Feel the chair under you … the clothes and the way they fit/hang.
 Smell whatever scents are there … what sounds are present … Just take everything in.

 Right now, I hear a plane overhead (I live between two small airports), the buzz of my fridge … the way the cuffs of my robe rub against my wrists … the feeling of computer keys under my fingers, the tick-tick of one of my clocks, the slight whiff of my perfume. … the motor of a car passing.
 Take it all in for yourself … that’s all you need to do.

-Exercise Two … RELAX.
 So … after you’ve been taking in input from your senses for a while, tune into your body.
 Where does it feel tense or uncomfortable?
 Right now, my right hip feels like it needs to move.
 So I just shifted it slightly … that feels better.
 And now my right shoulder is beginning to ache.
 So I rotated it a little.

 So it doesn’t feel so scary to try this.
 You’re just moving parts of your body that feel tense or uncomfortable.
 And readjusting others to feel a little more relaxed.
 If you feel the need to breathe deeply a few times, do that too.
 That’s all you’re doing right now.

 Remember that there is no right or wrong with any of this … it’s merely a process to become more aware of your surroundings and your body first … so we can then move on to feelings and food awareness later.
 There’s no skipping steps here though … you have to walk before you can fly.

 When I asked why I was doing an exercise, my coach’s response was … “KEEP MOVING!”
 But awhile later, when I started booking gigs and people started to whisper about me at the Actor’s Studio, I understood the value of all of the work I had done beforehand.

 Hang in there … if you do what I tell you … your life is about to change …